saintograph/personal-blog-legacy/_posts/2019-07-30-let-vs-const-vs-var.md

 **Caveat**: The `var` keyword is still valid, `let` shouldn't be construed as an invitation to sprinkle variables all over a file's scope and `const` doesn't mean a variable is immutable, unlike C++ along with a hundred other peculiarities.

+### Garbage collecting

-One other thing to note is Javascript's garbage collection feature.
+One other thing to note is Javascript's **garbage collection** feature.
 Global variables sit in memory ( i.e. RAM ) indefinitely and use up resources.

-Properly scoped variables are 'garbage-collected', which means if a variable is scoped within a terminated function it is removed from memory.
-This feature isn't obvious on modern systems with oodles of RAM, but can cause hiccups if there's a memory leak or a improperly written Raspberry Pi iOT setup ( e.g. Johnny-Five: http://johnny-five.io )
+Scoped variables are 'garbage-collected', which means if a variable is scoped within a terminated function it is removed from memory.
+This feature isn't obvious on modern systems with oodles of RAM, but can cause hiccups if there's a memory leak or a improperly written Raspberry Pi iOT setup ( e.g. [Johnny-Five](http://johnny-five.io) )

 Read about it [here](https://javascript.info/garbage-collection).